sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/index.md

 ## Contact

-- #frontend-platform, @frontendplatform, or @frontend-platform-support in Slack.
+- #frontend-platform channel, @frontendplatform, or @frontend-platform-support in Slack.
 - [team/frontend-platform](https://github.com/sourcegraph/sourcegraph/labels/team%2Ffrontend-platform) label and @sourcegraph/frontend-platform team on GitHub.

+For more information on how to contact us for support or raise an issue, please see our [processes](../processes.md).

 ## Growth plan

-[Come work with us!](https://boards.greenhouse.io/sourcegraph91/jobs/4079706004) We're hiring an early-career frontend engineer to join our team.
+We aren't currently hiring to expand our team.

 ## Tech stack